Anshan Liaoning, China Travel Guide

 Dress is generally casual and practical in urban areas.
 Conservative attire is suitable when visiting temples or religious sites.

 People don't usually tip in China.
-Observe specific dining courtesies to show respect.
+Observe specific dining courtesies as a sign of respect.

-Photography is generally allowed in public areas.
-Always ask for permission before photographing individuals.
+Photography is generally allowed in public spaces.
+Always seek permission to photograph individuals.

 Demonstrating respect for local customs fosters positive interactions and enriches your travel experience.